FunlightStudios/LubbaCMS/readme.md

 A modern Content Management System for Habbo Retro hotels, based on BrainCMS.
 Updated for improved security, functionality, and customization.

 # ⚠️ Work in Progress
-## ▐▐ Paused

-This project is paused and not production-ready yet.
+This project is BACK under active development but not production-ready yet.

+## What is comming:
+- Lubba EMU WebSocket (for Nitro Clinet)
+- New modern CMS design
+- Update to PHP 8 for better Security
+- HC Support
+- VIP System
+- Own Habbo imager

 ## Screenshots
 !SOON